krispykreme14/flask-idea-homesite/README.md

 --> code for map was in java script, so it was a challenge to figure out how to call that code in our project, which is HTML and python<br>
 --> Goal is to have data from table visible on map when hovering on a state<br>

-- Begun and uploaded parts of big idea 2/3 by Lucas<br>
+- Begun to work to create a session for the website by Lucas <br>
---> Created a survery tab so the user can upload their email to the website<br>
+--> The session will attach to the database to allow users to access the website<br>
---> Survey uses html for basic parts<br>
+--> Uses SQLite<br>
+--> No CSS yet<br>
+--> Also linked the easter egg through the picture click<br>

+- Compeleted deploying the website and all forms with it by Dayita <br>
+--> Made on the virtual box<br>
---> Other half uses css for the looks<br>
+--> Completes all the requirements for the deploy process<br>
---> Can click back to original menu by upper right hand corner or by filling out the form<br>
---> After filling out the form properly you will be sent back to the menu<br>
---> The goal for next week is to finish the code where the emails are uploaded into a database<br>
+--> Can be assessed through link<br>

+- Designed and properly filled out the easter egg page by Iniyaa <br>
+--> Embedded links to college board<br>
+--> Also embedded links to Ap prep materials such as weekly tests and journals<br> --> Used the same design to make it look just like the other parts of our website<br>
+--> Links through the California page<br>